robado/chika_bot/README.md

 * Add errors for necessary commands or actions
     * And error for every command/action would be great - but probably not necessary
 * Chika can give a cola
-    * Displays a picture of Chika giving a cola and mentions a user
+    * Displays a picture of Chika giving a cola
+    * Sender can specify user
+    * Mentions a user
+    * If no user was mentioned than mention sender
 * Chika dance
     * Chika dance gif
 * Add daily a image related to Chika anime